 The road will bypass 13 traffic signals along the Route 29 corridor, reducing the time for motorists traveling from north of Charlottesville to destinations along Route 29 south of Charlottesville.
 It will also provide an alternate route for motorists traveling to the University of Virginia or UVa Medical Center.

-VDOT will hold a citizen information meeting on Thursday, May 23, 2013, to provide the public an opportunity to review and comment on three design concepts for the southern interchange of the Route 29 Bypass project.
+VDOT held a citizen information meeting on Thursday, May 23, 2013, to provide the public an opportunity to review and comment on three design concepts for the southern interchange of the Route 29 Bypass project.

-The meeting will be held at the Holiday Inn Charlottesville (University Area) from 5 to 7:30 p.m. in an open forum format.
+The meeting was held at the Holiday Inn Charlottesville (University Area) from 5 to 7:30 p.m. in an open forum format.
 The hotel is located at 1901 Emmet St., Charlottesville, VA 22901.

-Written and oral comments will be taken at the meeting.
-Written comments may also be submitted by June 3, 2013, to Mr. Harold Jones, PE, Project Manager, VDOT Culpeper District, 1601 Orange Road, Culpeper, VA 22701, or by email to 29BypassInterchange@vdot.virginia.gov.
+Written and oral comments were taken at the meeting.
+Written comments were also submitted by June 3, 2013, to Mr. Harold Jones, PE, Project Manager, VDOT Culpeper District, 1601 Orange Road, Culpeper, VA 22701, or by email to 29BypassInterchange@vdot.virginia.gov.
 Please put “Route 29 Charlottesville Bypass Southern Interchange” in the subject line.